NYC moves to stop new buildings from using natural gas

 In New York, shifts toward electric vehicles, furnaces and appliances are “expected to create long-term upward pressure” on electricity use, according to the New York Independent System Operator, which oversees the state’s electricity supply.

-The organization said in a recent report that it’s still studying how those trends will affect the power system, but it forecasts that electricity demand could start peaking in winter, instead of summer, by about 2040.
+The organization said in a recent report that it’s still studying how those trends will affect the power system, but it forecasts that electricity demand in winter could surpass summer peaks by about 2040.

 The state envisions big increases in wind and solar power, among other approaches to meet its renewable energy targets and growing demand.
 Some projects are in the works.

-Still, some building interests, including a big landlords’ lobbying group called the Real Estate Board of New York, raised concerns at a City Council hearing last month about whether banning new natural gas hookups would strain the electrical grid.
+Still, some building interests worried at a City Council hearing last month that banning new natural gas hookups could strain the electrical grid.
 It already struggles during heat waves in the city, sometimes resulting in sizeable neighborhood outages.

 Real estate groups also pressed to push back the deadlines for nixing gas, saying that alternative technologies — such as electric heat pumps that transfer heat between indoors and outdoors — need more time to develop, particularly for skyscrapers.

+Utilities, meanwhile, have sounded economic alarms, while saying they support and are working on greening the energy supply.

-“We have real concerns that, as envisioned, these (proposals) may result in increased energy costs for customers,” said Bryan Grimaldi, a vice president of National Grid, which provides power in some parts of the city.
-Con Edison, which serves much of it, called for making provisions to help poorer renters with what it characterized as increased costs of electric heating.
+“We have real concerns that, as envisioned, these (proposals) may result in increased energy costs for customers,” Bryan Grimaldi, a vice president of power provider National Grid, told council members last month.
+Con Edison, which serves much of the city, encouraged them to help poorer renters with what it characterized as increased costs of electric heating.

-Con Ed said Wednesday that it supports “an orderly energy transition that prioritizes reliability, affordability and economic development,” and that its power system is ready for the coming demand.
+Both utilities greeted Wednesday’s vote with measured statements, with Con Ed saying that a “clear-cut path toward electrification of most new buildings is a sensible and necessary step.”

 Environmental groups say electric doesn’t necessarily mean more expensive.
 In fact, they say it’s just the opposite in some new, energy-efficient buildings.
 They also note that natural gas prices fluctuate, having risen notably this year before recently dropping somewhat.

-Considering that residents have been told to forgo plastic bags and straws and take other steps to preserve the planet, it’s time for legislators to look beyond individual behavior to building emissions, legislation sponsor Council Member Alicka Ampry-Samuel told her colleagues Wednesday.
+Considering that residents have been told to forgo plastic bags and straws and take other steps to preserve the planet, it’s time for legislators to look beyond individual behavior to building emissions, Council Member Alicka Ampry-Samuel told her colleagues Wednesday before they approved her legislation by a 40-7 vote, with one abstention.

 Associated Press writers Kathleen Ronayne in Sacramento, California, and David Klepper in Providence, Rhode Island, contributed to this report.